Max Baer (judge): Death and tributes

-Baer died at his home in the Pittsburgh suburb of South Hills on September 30, 2022, just months before attaining the mandatory retirement age of 75.
+Baer died at his home in the South Hills of Pittsburgh. on September 30, 2022, just months before attaining the mandatory retirement age of 75.

 Pennsylvania Governor Tom Wolf ordered that all state flags at state buildings and grounds be flown at half-staff in Baer's honor, praising Baer as a "respected and esteemed jurist with decades of service to our courts and our commonwealth."

-The Pennsylvania Supreme Court held a public memorial service for Baer on October 4, 2022 at the Charles J. Dougherty ballroom in Duquesne's Power Center.
+The Pennsylvania Supreme Court held a public memorial service for Baer on October 4, 2022, at the Charles J. Dougherty ballroom in Duquesne's Power Center.
 The service was also broadcast live online.